ER200

 The ER200 was a Soviet electric train built in Riga by Rīgas Vagonbūves Rūpnīca.
 It was the first high-speed Direct Current intercity Electric Multiple Unit (EMU) train with rheostatic brake.

 There were two designs.
 The first design, begun in 1974, was the ER200-1 EMU, and went into commercial operation in 1984.
 The second design went into operation between Saint Petersburg and Moscow in 1996.

+The ER200 Trainsets were built between 1973 and 1994 in the Soviet Union and Russia.